Karakum Desert's burning pit helps to keep the local town afloat.

 “No wife?
 Take please Turkmen girl,” he suggested.
 “I can find for you, yes?”

 People zipped past us on motorbikes, swathed in fabric to protect themselves from the wind and sand.
-Signs warning of camels crossing dotted the roadside, and we quickly found out why.
-Passing Ruhubelent, an isolated series of uniform white buildings, we hit the back of a camel jam, a vast train of them blocking the road ahead of us.
+Signs warning of camels crossing were dotted along the roadside, and we quickly found out why.
+Passing Ruhubelent, an isolated gathering of uniform white buildings, we hit the back of a camel jam – a vast train of them blocking the road ahead of us.
 Working our way around, we spotted the militsiya (police) hiding behind a spindly bush, pointing speed guns at the road.
-Safely past them, Shikrullah turned to flash his middle finger back toward the checkpoint.
+Safely past them, Shikrullah turned to flash his middle finger back towards the checkpoint.

 “Fucking idiots,” he laughed.